DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 ## Stream confgurations

-To access NUMA TV's confguration, navigate to `Tools > NUMA Topology Views` button in the toolbar.
+To access Topology Views's configuration, navigate to `Tools > NUMA Topology Views` button in the toolbar.
 If no stream was loaded, an error pop-up will be shown and nothing will happen otherwise.

-With a loaded stream, the NUMA TV configuration dialog will be shown, with a brief explanation of what to do in this window and in the lower half will be a list of opened streams' NUMA TV configurations, namely what topology file to load data from and what type of topology view should be used for this stream.
+With a loaded stream, the Topology Views configuration dialog will be shown, with a brief explanation of what to do in this window and in the lower half will be a list of opened streams' Topology Views configurations, namely what topology file to load data from and what type of topology view should be used for this stream.
 There are also two buttons, "Clear" and "Load...".
 Clear clears current configuration's selected topology file (just the filepath to it, not the file